Snawoot/httpierce/README.md

 # httpierce

-Experimental shadowsocks wrapper for passing some Internet access paywalls
+Experimental shadowsocks plugin for passing some mobile ISP captive portal.

 Work in progress.

+Based on simple-tls plugin code by @IrineSistiana.